-As an alternative to the cumbersome BLS data reporting tool, SkillTRAN began reporting the final first wave data set last year in its web-based products.
-In the Job Browser Pro PC, we have this year added a web-based hyperlink from the PC version to the web page containing this 2018 "final first wave data".
+As an alternative to the cumbersome BLS data reporting tool, SkillTRAN began reporting the final first wave data set in 2019 in its web-based products.
+In the Job Browser Pro PC, we have added a web-based hyperlink from the PC version to the web page containing this 2018 "final first wave data".
 This data set covers 347 unique SOC codes.
 Not all data elements are reported for every occupation.
 This covers about 83% of the labor force.
 A "Second Wave" data collection effort lasting 5 years is underway, with revised data definitions and some reporting now of revised mental/cognitive factors.
-When you visit the ORS site directly and request data from their data reporting tool, you can now get (only) the 2019 "Preliminary Second Wave Data" for 205 SOC occupations.
+When you visit the ORS site directly and request data from their data reporting tool, you can now get (only) the 2021 "Preliminary Second Wave Data" for 367 SOC occupations.

 Example: 51-9061 Inspectors, Testers, Samplers, and Weighers

 Hours of Sitting, mean Value = 2.94 hours SEM = .4 hours

 68% Confidence - Employers report that employees sit between 2.54 hours and 3.34 hours per day (+/- .4 SEM)

 95% Confidence - Employers report that employees sit between 2.14 hours and 3.74 hours per day (+/- .8 SEM)

 BLS reports data the way that any statistical organization does - with lots of math and careful collection.
 They ask employers to report this information "off the cuff", with no actual time studies of workers nor on the job observation.
 Further, the data is collected at the SOC group level, so this data reflects typically more than one specific occupation.
 This example above includes a whopping 782 DOT occupations!